freichel/willitfit/README.md

         * Pass filled trunk space and list of package coordinates to plotter, receive plot.
 ### Inputs
 * By user:
+    * Choose IKEA website language/location (important for country-specific IKEA scraping as well as PDF parsing)
     * Car make and model from selection boxes
-    * Upload user's IKEA wishlist pdf or specify article codes and counts
+    * Upload user's IKEA wishlist pdf _or_ specify article codes and counts
-    * Choose if trunk should be plotted too
+    * Choose if back-seat is to be moved for extra space
 ### Outputs
+* Visual feedback of every step in the process, Car Image when a specific model is chosen (if it exists in the database), including error messages and computational steps.
 * 3D interactive plot in user interface.
 ### Potential further enhancements
 * Article data collection:
     * Log into IKEA website using user login details and extract shopping basket data directly.
 * Language selection:
     * Offer interface in user language.
-    * Initially hardcoded (see `params.py`) but could be pre-populated based on user location/browser language, with user ability to change.
-* Car display:
-    * Show picture of chosen car.

 ## IKEA Web Scraper (`scrapers/IKEA.py`)
 * Receives dict of article codes and article counts.